DebanjanaKar/GSoC-FrameNetBr/README.md

 3. In that environment, open jupyter notebook to access the given `.ipynb` files in this repo
 4. Run the **`xml_parsing.ipynb`** script first.

-Since the size of the pretrained embeddings are huge, storage of these resources in local machines and running the next script can be a problem.
-Hence it is recommended to skip steps 4 & 5.
-The output of this script which will be required in the execution of the following script is already provided in the `/resources` folder of this repo.
+Since the size of the pretrained embeddings used in the next script **`create_feat_embeddings.ipynb`** are huge, storage of these resources in local machines and running this script can be a problem.
+Hence it is recommended to skip steps 5 & 6.
+The outputs of steps 5 & 6 which will be required in the execution of the last script is already provided in the `/resources` folder of this repo.

 5. The next script **`create_feat_embeddings.ipynb`**, uses FastText pretrained embeddings to create dictionaries of embeddings for the different features used to evaluate the semantic similarity.
 For the pretrained embeddings, download the `.bin` files for the required languages from https://fasttext.cc/docs/en/crawl-vectors.html .